ovisek/tech-notes/README.md

-# DevOps-notes
+# All things tech

-notes and learnings : topic - DevOps
+notes and learnings